 A good store clerk assures even the most casual of browsers leave their store feeling satisfied.

-But it doesn’t take much to create an online equivalent of such a positive experience with popups and slide-ins.
+But it doesn’t take much to create an online equivalent of such a positive experience with onsite campaigns.

 By showcasing seasonal gift ideas or trending products, you can inspire shoppers to discover their new favorite items much like a helpful store clerk.